 He preached more sermons, wrote more letters, planted more churches, traveled more miles, discipled more believers, and developed more leaders than anyone else in the New Testament.
 Not to mention getting thrown in prison more, beaten more, and threatened more (see 2 Corinthians 11:23-28).

 Yet, over the course of his long ministry, Paul’s view of himself seemed to diminish.
-Check out these verses: Earlier in his ministry, Paul tells the church in Corinth:
+Check out these verses: Early in his ministry, Paul tells the church in Corinth that he is “the least of the apostles and do not even deserve to be called an apostle, because I persecuted the church of God” (see 1 Corinthians 15:9).

 From least of the apostles to least among the people of God to worst of all sinners.
 What’s going on here?
 Is Paul bipolar?
 Is he humble bragging?
 Is it a midlife/end of life crisis?
 What?